ntyler1/pythonDiscordBot/README.md

 # Python Discord Bot

->Discord is a proprietary freeware voice-over-Internet Protocol (VoIP) application designed for gaming communities, that specializes in text and audio communication between users in a chat channel.
+>[Discord](https://en.wikipedia.org/wiki/Discord_(software)) is a proprietary freeware voice-over-Internet Protocol (VoIP) application designed for gaming communities, that specializes in text and audio communication between users in a chat channel.

->Small basic python discord bot (named Curse Chat Bot) that joins private server.
+>Small python discord bot (named Curse Chat Bot) that joins discord servers.
 Never programmed anything in python before so the discord python API seemed like a good learning exercise.

 ### Features